 Ex Parte Child Custody Order

-An ex parte child custody order is an emergency request to modify child custody when it is impractical or impossible to wait the minimum statutory period for the court to hear a regular motion.
-A court will only grant ex parte relief for good cause; the party seeking relief must demonstrate irreparable harm, immediate danger, or some other statutory basis for granting relief.
+An ex parte child custody order is an emergency request to modify child custody.
+You would file for one when it is impractical or impossible to wait the minimum statutory period for the court to hear a regular motion.
+A court will only grant ex parte relief for good cause.
+Good cause being a demonstration of irreparable harm, immediate danger, or some other statutory basis for granting relief.

 Requesting an Ex Parte Child Custody Order